toniotelli/apache-websocket/test/README.md

 following *after* you have already run the test suite once and generated the `test-results` folder:

-    $ PYTHONIOENCODING=utf-8 ./present.py
+    $ ./aggregate.py

-This will output the results again without running the entire test suite.
-(The `PYTHONIOENCODING` envvar is to ensure that the script prints UTF-8 correctly;
+This will output the results again without re-running the Autobahn test suite.

-you'll know you've forgotten it if you get something like `UnicodeEncodeError:
-'ascii' codec can't encode character u'\xb5' in position 90: ordinal not in range(128)'`.)
+## Adding Tests

+New pytest suites can be added directly to the `pytest/` directory.

+If you need to run a program that isn't pytest-based, add it to the `commands` array in `tests.yaml`.
+Said program _must_ output valid TAP, version 13 or prior.